otacilio-psf/Chat-Gourmet-AI/README.md

 This project leverages the following technologies:

-- Qdrant - A vector search database for efficient storage and retrieval of high-dimensional data.
+- [Qdrant](https://qdrant.tech/documentation/) - A vector search database for efficient storage and retrieval of high-dimensional data.
-- OpenAI API - Provides advanced language models for natural language understanding and generation, powering the recipe suggestions.
+- [OpenAI API](https://platform.openai.com/docs/api-reference/introduction) - Provides a standart way to interact with LLM models.
-- FastAPI - A modern, fast web framework for building the API endpoint.
+- [FastAPI](https://fastapi.tiangolo.com/) - A modern, fast web framework for building the API endpoint.
-- Streamlit - A framework for building interactive and user-friendly web interfaces, used for the project UI.
+- [Streamlit](https://docs.streamlit.io/) - A framework for building interactive and user-friendly web interfaces, used for the project UI.
+- [uv](https://docs.astral.sh/uv/) - An extremely fast Python package and project manager, written in Rust

 ## Acknowledgements